 Malaysia-China joint train project sees 1st tunnel breakthrough

+Guests wave flags at the breakthrough ceremony of Paka tunnel in Paka of Terengganu State, Malaysia, April 9, 2021.
+The East Coast Rail Link (ECRL), Malaysia's mega rail project jointly constructed with China Communications Construction Company (CCCC), saw on Friday the first tunnel breakthrough in Terengganu state.
+(Xinhua/Zhu Wei)

-PAKA, Malaysia, April 9 (Xinhua) -- The East Coast Rail Link (ECRL), Malaysia's mega rail project, jointly constructed with China Communications Construction Company (CCCC), saw on Friday the first tunnel breakthrough that happened here in Terengganu state.
+PAKA, Malaysia, April 9 (Xinhua) -- The East Coast Rail Link (ECRL), Malaysia's mega rail project jointly constructed with China Communications Construction Company (CCCC), saw on Friday the first tunnel breakthrough in Terengganu state.

+For his part, CCCC's Managing Director for ECRL Bai Yinzhan thanked the ECRL project team from both sides for putting in efforts in accomplishing the first tunnel breakthrough and other project milestones.

+"In the past 12 months, we had faced many challenges, including the pandemic and severe flooding along the East Coast.
+But our workers together with our local partners have put in relentless efforts to ensure the project stays on track while adhering to strict enforcement of the applicable standards of procedures to keep our workplace safe," said Bai.

-The ECRL runs from Malaysia's largest transport hub Port Klang and travels across the peninsula to Kelantan state in northeastern Malaysia, which is expected to greatly enhance connectivity and bring more balanced growth to the country by linking its less-developed region on the East Coast to the economic heartland on the West Coast upon its completion in 2026.
+The ECRL runs from Malaysia's largest transport hub Port Klang and travels across the peninsula to Kelantan state in northeastern Malaysia.
+The rail link is expected to greatly enhance connectivity and bring more balanced growth to the country by linking its less-developed region on the East Coast to the economic heartland on the West Coast upon its completion in 2026.

 Photos